Faculty & Mentor Bios

 Linda has been a speaker at local, regional and national meetings and her works have been published in national trade journals.
 During most of her career she has specialized in activities that encourage local capacity, resource allocation, and collaborative efforts.
 Her work facilitating numerous community efforts led her to write the book "The ABCs of Development: It's About Building Capacity."
 The book is a quick read, common sense book meant for community volunteers, board members, and new development staff.
 Her latest book, "A Guide to Small Business Growth" is part of the Rule of Thumb series.

 Linda's educational qualifications include a master's degree in Organizational Management, which emphasizes economic development and entrepreneurship, and a master's degree in the Art of Leadership Development.
-She earned a bachelor's degree from the Economic Development Institute with her undergraduate work emphasizing community development.
+She earned a bachelor's degree from Graceland College with her undergraduate work emphasizing community development.
+She is a graduate of the Economic Development Institute.
 Linda also participates in Purdue University's Center for Regional Development core design team for Strategic Doing — a strategic implementation process.

 "For many years there have been two parallel worlds, the world of art and the world of business.
 Or at least many people viewed it that way.
 Successful businesses require management that is able to have a vision, navigate through the unknowns, understand finances and regulations.
 They must do this while producing products (new creations) to meet consumer demand, whether the product is the infamous widget, the next artistic masterpiece, or the great American novel.
 Art is business and business is an art."